-CeraVe is an affordable, drugstore brand that has products for every skin type and skin concern, including a good range for acne.
+CeraVe is an affordable, drugstore brand that has products for every skin type and skin concern, including a good range of products for acne-prone skin.

 What I personally like about the brand is that they take a minimal approach with their formulations and their products often have a short but straightforward ingredient list.